 If you’re looking for a vintage style way to store your earrings this DIY framed jewelry and earring organizer is it!
 All you need is a pretty frame and chicken wire!

-I’m in possession of a bunch of earrings.
+I’m in possession of a bunch of dangle earrings.
 And necklaces.
-And a few bracelets. ~smile~
+And a few bracelets. ~smile~ I might indeed have lots of accessories!

 This jewelry and earring organizer is so simple but packs a punch on the style meter!
 Your friends will be amazed at your one-of-a-kind organization skills!